Tailor-made Summer Courses in Orkney and Shetland

 If you have a group of 6 or more, we will put on a tailor-made course for you

 Combining field trips, site visits and academic lectures, our summer schools merge our university courses with tour guiding to create a learning holiday or field-school experience.
 If you are planning a visit with a group please let us know and we can tailor course length, dates and contents to your wishes and needs as far as possible.
 We especially welcome groups from other universities and colleges in the UK and around the world.
-Get in touch with us on firstname.lastname@example.org or (+44) (0)1856 569 302 and we can discuss how we can best tailor the experience to your group's needs.
-Below is a description of the courses we have run so far.
+Get in touch with us on email@example.com or (+44) (0)1856 569 302 and we can discuss how we can best tailor the experience to your group's needs.
+Below is a description of some of the courses we have run so far.

 What we can do for you

 Below are examples of summer courses we have run in the past, to give you an idea of what your tailor-made course may contain.